Snow Report & 7-Day Ski Forecast 2025/26

 Where the Best Snow Is Right Now (Top 10 across the Alps)

-Based on typical snow-sure performance at this stage of the season (altitude, aspect, glacier support and scale), these resorts consistently offer some of the strongest late-December conditions:
+Based on typical snow-sure performance at this stage of the season (altitude, aspect, glacier support and scale), these resorts consistently offer strong January conditions:

-1. Zermatt–Cervinia: Very high-altitude skiing with glacier support and excellent reliability.
+1. Zermatt–Cervinia: Very high-altitude skiing with glacier support and strong reliability.

-2. Val Thorens (3 Valleys): One of Europe’s highest resorts, delivering consistently strong late-December conditions.
+2. Val Thorens (3 Valleys): One of Europe’s highest base resorts with excellent mid-winter coverage.

-5. Obergurgl–Hochgurgl: High alpine skiing with dependable early-to-mid winter snow coverage.
+5. Obergurgl–Hochgurgl: High alpine pistes that hold snow beautifully.

-9. Les Arcs–La Plagne (Paradiski): Size and altitude combine to keep a wide range of terrain in good condition.
+9. Les Arcs–La Plagne (Paradiski): Size + altitude keeps lots of terrain in great condition.

 Top Alpine Resorts for Snow Conditions Right Now

-Here is a list of top picks across France, Austria, Switzerland and Italy that are typically strong in late December, combining altitude, coverage and overall ski offering:
+Here is a list of top picks across France, Austria, Switzerland and Italy that typically perform strongly in January, combining altitude, coverage and overall ski offering:

 France

-• Val Thorens (3 Valleys): High base resort with excellent snow security.
+• Val Thorens (3 Valleys): High base resort with excellent mid-winter snow security.

-• Val d’Isère: High terrain with the strongest conditions on upper and north-facing slopes.
+• Val d’Isère: Best on upper and north-facing slopes.

-• Les Arcs: Wide altitude range with strong snow preservation higher up.
+• Les Arcs: Strong snow preservation higher up.

-• La Plagne: Big terrain supported by extensive high sectors.
+• La Plagne: Big terrain with high sectors and strong linkage.

-• Chamonix (high sectors): Best conditions when upper mountain lifts are operating.
+• Chamonix (high sectors): Best when upper mountain lift operations allow.

-• Avoriaz (Portes du Soleil high point): Performs best during strong snowfall periods in the Northern Alps, with reliably good snow preservation.
+• Avoriaz (Portes du Soleil high point): Great during colder spells; strong snow preservation on higher links.

 Austria